 Final Copies of the Text

 Students are required to submit to the Graduate School a final, approved electronic copy of the text and other necessary material in proper format.
-In addition, in order to ensure that all dissertations are accessible to the academic community and the interested public, all dissertations must be published through UMI (University Microfilms, Inc., a part of the ProQuest Information and Learning Co.).
+Deadlines for format check and final copy submission are published on the Graduate School website.
+In addition, in order to ensure that all theses and dissertations are accessible to the academic community and the interested public, all dissertations and theses must be published through ProQuest.

 The requirements for doctoral candidacy are: 1) successful completion of all specifically required coursework; 2) fulfillment of all research tool requirements; 3) successful completion of all comprehensive examinations; 4) approval of the dissertation proposal by the approved dissertation committee, the IRB and/or the IACUC (if necessary) and the Graduate School.